mouseless/json-concepts/README.md

 ## Contribution

 Thanks for your interest in **json concepts**.
 If you want to ask a question or make a contribution, just go to the [github repository].
+If you view this page from github, then go ahead and open an issue to ask a question or create a pull request to make a contribution.

-See you there :wave:
+See you around :wave:

 [use cases]: use-cases/README.md
 [specs]: specs/README.md